-The Magee Scientific Model AE33 Aethalometer® measures the Black Carbon component of the ambient aerosol.
-This measurement is validated by comparison of Aethalometer Optical Attenuation versus NIST-traceable photometric standards; and may be also validated in the field by the use of the Neutral Density Optical Filter Kit.
+Part of CASS instrument is the Magee Scientific Aethalometer® model AE33 which measures the Black Carbon component of the ambient aerosol.
+This measurement is calibrated by comparison of Aethalometer Optical Attenuation versus NIST-traceable photometric standards; and may be validated in the field by the use of the Neutral Density Optical Filter Kit.